strimzi/strimzi.github.io/_posts/2025-04-16-tha-various-tiers-of-tiered-storage.md

         args: [ "--topic", "tiered-storage-test", "--throughput", "1000000000", "--num-records", "1000000000", "--producer-props", "acks=all", "bootstrap.servers=my-cluster-kafka-bootstrap:9092", "--record-size", "1000" ]
 ```

-The Job above will start 5 parallel producers that will each send `1000000000` records with 1000 bytes each to our `tiered-storage-test` topic.
+The Job above starts 5 parallel producers, each sending `1000000000` records with 1000 bytes each to our `tiered-storage-test` topic.
 Once you deploy it, you can check the logs to monitor the progress:

 ```